reborn-sama/WTF-Academy-StarkNet-Hackathon/README.md

 We will manage the project on Github (yes, this repo), so you can see all the tasks and contributors here.

 1. Read [Project Brief](https://onlydust.notion.site/WTF-Academy-StarkNet-cec45bfe02694dbc895eb42e8f3f1c31)
-2. Contact project lead 0xAA's Telegram (@not0xAA) or [Twitter](https://twitter.com/0xAA_Science), briefly introduce yourself and which part you want to contribute to.
+2. Contact project lead 0xAA's Telegram (@not0xAA) or [Twitter](https://twitter.com/0xAA_Science), briefly introduct yourself and which part you want contribute.
 3. You can create a PR update your github ID after corresponding tasks, or I will do it for you.

 ## Website